OmarElfouly/QMProject/README.md

 ## Program Design (There are also comments throughout the code)
 ### Part 1: Ahmed Ali
 Takes input validates SoP:
-- latin letters a to z
+- latin letters a to z.
-- if there are no brackets then it is SoP
+- if there are no brackets then it is SoP.
-- Unclosed bracket is an automatic fail
+- unmatched brackets result in an automatic fail.
-- Operator at start or finish is a fail
+- Operator at start or finish is a fail.
-- Cannot be (ab)' or (a+b)' i.e. no multi input not operations or not that acts on a sum
+- Cannot be (ab)' or (a+b)' i.e. no multi var not operations or not that acts on a sum.
-- any ( SUM ) must be preceded and followed by a "+" or nothing at all
+- any ( SUM ) must be preceded and followed by a "+" or a bracket or nothing at all.
-- we will consider " AA+AA' " to be valid sop
+- we will consider " AA+AA' " to be valid SoP.
-- must be products with only sums between them
+- must be products with only sums between them.
-- must return a list or vector of the variables in the input for other functions to use
+- must return a list or vector of the variables in the input for other functions to use.

 Input: User input
 Output: Clean input